-Saltcedar Management in the Upper Brazos River
+Saltcedar Management on the Upper Brazos River

-- Aerial surveys of saltcedar infestation have been completed on the Double Mountain Forks, Salt Fork, White River, and main stem of the Brazos River down to Possum Kingdom Reservoir.
+- Aerial surveys of saltcedar infestation have been completed on more than 600 river miles in the upper Brazos River basin upstream of Possum Kingdom Reservoir.

-Monica McGarrity, Aquatic Invasive Species Team Leader - 512-552-3465
+Monica McGarrity, Senior Scientist for Aquatic Invasive Species - 512-552-3465